dominikt2/java-chess/README.md

 # java-chess
 # _**TESTED IN IntelliJ IDEA on JAVA jdk-18**_ </br>

-Functional graphical chess with chess engine playing black. </br>
+Functional graphical chess with chess engine playing as black. </br>
 ##### Chess engine is set at depth: 2</br>

 How to run: